-What’s more useful for most people is a video output so you can connect your tablet to your TV (usually via HDMI).
+What’s more useful is a video output so you can connect your tablet to your TV (usually via HDMI).
 However, you can use an Android tablet with a Google Chromecast for watching catch-up TV, YouTube and other internet video services.

-Some tablets have GPS, which makes them useful for navigation, but not all do, so check before you buy.
+Some tablets have GPS, which makes them useful for navigation, but not all do.
 Another thing to watch for is a SIM slot.
 This is useful if you want to get online when you’re travelling or out of Wi-Fi range.

 Performance, battery life and cameras

-Don’t worry unduly about a tablet’s processor or RAM, but if you want to know if a particular model is great for gaming or too slow for web browsing, then read our reviews which include benchmark results: you can’t rely on specifications such as processor speed, or the number of cores to guarantee a good turn of speed.
+If you want to know if a particular model is great for gaming or too slow for web browsing, then read our reviews, which include benchmark results - you can’t rely on specifications such as processor speed or the number of cores to guarantee good performance.

-We also test battery life, so you’ll find how long each tablet lasts between charges in our reviews.
-The best tablets last around 10 hours or more, while the worst only 4-5 hours.
-This can make a big difference when choosing between otherwise similar tablets, so it’s worth checking this out before buying.
+We also test battery life, so you’ll find how long each tablet lasts between charges.
+The best tablets last around 10 hours or more, while the worst only manage 4-5 hours.

 - Reviewed on: 19 April 2017

 There's no doubt the Samsung Galaxy Tab S3 is the best Android tablet to be launched in years.
 If you're looking for a high-end device to rival the iPad Pro running Google's software then this is it.
 However, it's not without downsides.
 The price will be too high for many and doesn't include the Keyboard Cover, the software isn't the best for a tablet and that glass back isn't the best choice for multiple reasons.